 aerial picture of shop_edited

-Article written by Historian Paul 'Poof' Tardiff on Ray's Electric:
+Article by Historian Paul 'Poof' Tardiff on Ray's Electric:

 Berlin Daily Sun

 Published July 2015

 I found a great story that was written in a November issue of the local paper which I would like to share with my readers.
 It was about the business of Ray's Electric Inc. This account tells how the owner, Ray Binette got his start in the electrical field and became a success story in the North Country.

 Mr. Binette was considered and electrician's electrician and his reputation as a master in his field came step-by-step.
 He collected his first wages in this field at the age of thirteen and worked at his craft almost every day since.
 It was around 1959 when Ray decided to go out on his own and start a business.
 At first he repaired small appliances like toasters, also repairing small electric motors along with other things in his rent on York Street.
 So, his reputation and business began to grow and finally a break came when he won the electrical contract for the Federal Building (Post Office) on the Corner of Pleasant and Mount Forist Streets.
 He also started contract work for Eli Isaacson at about the same time.